 Raisins: a snack with many benefits

-One of my favorite breakfasts before going for a run is a bowl of oats with a topping of shaved almonds and raisins.
-Oats, as we have seen earlier, contain a good amount of protein and are low in glucose which makes it the perfect breakfast option to power through a workout.
-Despite containing a good amount of sugar, known as fructose, raisins have a low glycemic index and a low insulin index which makes them a good snack to pair with cashews, almonds and other nuts.
+One of my favorite breakfasts before going for a run is a bowl of oats topped with shaved almonds and raisins.
+Oats, as we have seen earlier, contain a good amount of protein and are low in glucose, making them the perfect breakfast option to fuel a workout.
+Despite their natural sugar content, primarily fructose, raisins have a low glycemic index and a low insulin index, making them an excellent snack to pair with cashews, almonds, and other nuts.

-Like grapes, of which they are the dried version, they contain phytochemicals, like polyphenols, which are powerful antioxidants: phenolic acids, flavon and anthocyanins.
-Among the many varieties red raisins have the highest concentration of phenolic acids, which are also powerful antimicrobials.
-They also contain another polyphenol, quercetin that has antimicrobial properties, and ferulic acid, found in many topical products, that has the highest antioxidants properties.
-By contributing to the release of nitric oxide, polyphenols can also help lower blood pressure.
+Like grapes, from which they are derived, raisins contain powerful phytochemicals such as polyphenols, including phenolic acids, flavonoids, and anthocyanins.
+Among the many varieties, red raisins have the highest concentration of phenolic acids, which also possess potent antimicrobial properties.
+Raisins are also rich in quercetin, a polyphenol with antimicrobial benefits, and ferulic acid, a compound commonly found in skincare products, known for its strong antioxidant properties.
+By promoting the release of nitric oxide, polyphenols in raisins can also help lower blood pressure.

-With their antioxidants and probiotic properties they are a good addition to a diet.
+With their antioxidants and prebiotic properties they are a good addition to a diet.

-As we have seen, this dried fruit comes with a wide array of benefits so snacking on it, adding it to oats, rice and salads is not only good for the skin but also for gut flora, the cardiovascular system and oral health.
+As we have seen, raisins offer a wide range of health benefits.
+Adding them to oatmeal, rice dishes, and salads can enhance not only the flavor of your meals but also support gut flora, cardiovascular health, and oral hygiene.

 Previous